cybercongress/cyb-archeology/docs/cyb.md

 But this paper will try to show implementation agnostic concepts of Cyb that are simple enough to be adopted by web3 developers.

-Shell
+## Cyb Shell

-Here are the default UX elements, that Cyb uses to provide basic web3 UX:
+According to [Gravity design system](https://github.com/cybercongress/ui.cyb/blob/graphics/gravity.sketch) main UI elements of Cyb are:

-- `Navigation bar` - search field, back & forward buttons
+- `Navigation Bar` - search field, back & forward buttons, pin button
-- `App Bar` - list of pinned favourites cyberlinks
+- `App Bar` - list of pinned favorite cyberlinks
-- `ID Bar` - main identity data
+- `Timeline Bar` - main identity data
-- `State Bar` - node connection statuses
+- `Action Bar` - node connection statuses

 <div align="center">
   <img src="/docs/img/shell-components.png"></a>
 </div>

-## First launch

-## Achievements

-1. **Soul**

-Given when a user decides to dive into the web3 world.

-Grades:

-- Enlightened new web user

-2. **Body**

-Given when a user generates an identity -  a pair of ETH and CYB cryptoaddresses.

-Grades:

-- Observer.
-Has no CYB and ETH tokens.
-- Worker.
-Has only ETH tokens.
-- Traveler.
-Has only CYB tokens.
-- Pioneer.
-Has CYB and ETH tokens.

-3. **Immortality**

-Given when a user backups a mnemonic phrase.

-Grades:

-- Master of Keys

-4. **Shield**

-Given when a user creates a password and encrypts mnemonic phrase.

-Grades:

-- Defended identity

-5. **Oracle**

-Given when a user establishes a connection to web3 providers.

-Grades:

-- First words.
-Used default remote connections.
-- Advanced communication.
-Used custom remote connections.
-- Voice inside.
-All connections are local.

-6. **Collection**

-Given when a user adds DURA bookmarks or pins IPFS content.

-Grades:

-- Root.
-Used default root domains.
-- Antiquarian.
-When first pin or file is added.
-- Contributor.
-When files are added through local IPFS node.

-7. **Map**

-Given when a user makes first several transitions with DURA or several transactions.

-Grades:

-- Historian.
-Only DURA transition history.
-- Diplomat.
-DURA and transaction history.

-8. **Heritage**

-Given when a user accumulates some data in files.cyb, timeline.cyb or connect.cyb.

-Grades:

-- Preservation of traditions

-9. **Wisdom**

-Given when a user finds a congress wiki page.

-Grades:

-- Sharing knowledge
+These concepts will be described in details below.

-## Navigation Bar
+### Navigation Bar

 Navigation bar in Cyb is based on the following UI elements:

 - back button - returns user to the previous state of web3 agent
 - search field - provides direct access to certain state
-- heart button - allow users to pin cyberlinks
+- Earth button - allow users to pin cyberlinks
 - forward button - brings user to the future state based on Cyb prediction

 Search bar is used to browse web3.